david-delucas/aws-design-for-security-project/README.md

 #restart SSH server
 sudo service ssh restart
 ```
 2. Test that this made a difference.
-Run the brute force attack again from Exercise 3, Task 1.
+Run the brute force attack again from Task 3, Task 1.

 3. Take a screenshot of the terminal window where you ran the attack highlighting the remediation and name it E4T2_sshbruteforce.png.